devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

         shuffle=True
 )
 ```

 I used the built in test_train_split function froms sklearn to divide the data.
 I prefer the data to be 80% train and 20% evaluation and shuffled.

 Now it is time to select a model.
-The output has 2 discrete values which represent class True and False.
-This is a classification problem and thus required classification algorithm.
+The output has two discrete values which represent two classes, True and False.
+Grouping texts according to the sentiment is a classification problem; thus, required a classification algorithm.
+I tried four algorithms and decide based on the accuracy from accuracy_score function.

 ```python
  def test_classifier(X_train, X_test, y_train, y_test):
         algorithm = [